derekschatz/ConsulTracker/TASK.md

 - Need to refactor application for Vercel deployment from Replit
   - Remove Replit-specific dependencies and plugins
   - Update server configuration for serverless environment
-  - Configure proper routing in vercel.json
-  - Fix TypeScript compilation issues with esbuild for Vercel
-  - Create serverless-compatible API structure
-  - Use process.cwd() instead of import.meta.dirname
+  - Create simple vanilla Node.js handlers instead of trying to bundle TypeScript
-  - Add error handling for static file serving
-  - Bypass TypeScript strict checking in favor of direct esbuild compilation
-  - Use explicit file extensions for ESM compatibility
-  - Use a single-bundle approach for serverless deployment
+  - Separate frontend and backend concerns for serverless deployment
+  - Focus on a minimal viable deployment first, then incrementally add features

 ## Notes
 - Using Drizzle ORM for database operations
 - Schema includes support for multiple clients and engagements
 - Time logs are linked to engagements for proper tracking
 - Invoice system supports line items and different statuses
 - Client billing details are automatically pulled when creating invoices
+- For Vercel deployment, using vanilla Node.js approach with direct database access instead of ORM